atulapra/Emotion-detection/README.md

 ## Introduction

 This project aims to classify the emotion on a person's face into one of **seven categories**, using deep convolutional neural networks.
-This algorithm is based on the [research paper](https://github.com/atulapra/Emotion-detection/blob/master/ResearchPaper.pdf) from [here](https://github.com/isseu/emotion-recognition-neural-networks).
+This algorithm is based on this [research paper.](https://github.com/atulapra/Emotion-detection/blob/master/ResearchPaper.pdf)

 ## Compatibility